potikanond/26x497-2567-prisma-minio-v2/README.md

 ✔ Generated Prisma Client (v5.2.0) to .\node_modules\@prisma\client in 110ms

 ```
+## 4. Create a user for Todo app
 After initialize the database, use a Postgres database client to log in as `postgres` user with the password `12345678`.
 We shoud see the `mytodo` database.
 Add a few users in the `User` table.
 We will use these users to test the "Todo App".

-## 7. Basic Minio object storage configuration
+## 5. Basic MinIO object storage configuration

-Secondly, after starting the Minio container, use a web browser to open "http://localhost:9000"
+After starting the Minio container, use a web browser to open "http://localhost:9000"

 - Log in to the management console using the username `root` and password `12345678`.
 - Create a storage bucket with the name as specified in the `.env` file (`OBJ_BUCKET` variable).

-## 8. Run the development server
+## 6. Run the development server

 After setup and configure all back-end services (Postgres database server and Minio object storage service), we can now start the development server.